Special reception needs of vulnerable groups

 Swedish Refugee Law Center Visit Website

 The Swedish Government saw no need to make legislative changes in order to implement the recast Reception Conditions Directive, where special consideration is given to persons with special reception needs, inter alia in Article 22.
+The needs of vulnerable asylum seekers are considered when designating suitable accommodation and where needed they are placed in the vicinity of institutions that can provide expert care.[1]

-The Migration Agency has established guidelines and procedures for the reception of vulnerable asylum seekers.
-Examples of groups of asylum seekers who might be in need of special measures mentioned are, with reference to Article 21 of the recast Reception Conditions Directive: minors, unaccompanied minors, disabled people, elderly people, pregnant women, single parents with minor children, victims of human trafficking, persons with mental disorders and persons who have been subjected to torture, rape or other serious forms of psychological, physical or sexual violence, such as victims of female genital mutilation.[1]
+The Swedish Migration Agency has established guidelines and procedures for the reception of vulnerable asylum seekers.
+Examples of groups of asylum seekers who might be in need of special measures mentioned are, with reference to Article 21 of the recast Reception Conditions Directive: minors, unaccompanied minors, disabled people, elderly people, pregnant women, single parents with minor children, victims of human trafficking, persons with mental disorders and persons who have been subjected to torture, rape or other serious forms of psychological, physical or sexual violence, such as victims of female genital mutilation.[2]

 The procedure for measures for asylum seekers with special needs sets out that accommodation shall be adapted to the individual needs of the asylum seeker.
 If the asylum seeker has special needs, the accommodation shall be adapted accordingly.
-There might be a need to provide accommodation outside of the Migration Agency’s usual accommodation.
+There might be a need to provide accommodation outside of the Swedish Migration Agency’s usual accommodation.
 A first screening shall be made at the time of application, but since the conditions might change over time, the identification and facilitation of special needs shall be made throughout the asylum procedure.
-Examples of special accommodation include ground-level apartments without thresholds, accommodation in the proximity of e.g. sign language interpreters and special schools, in the proximity of necessary specialised care or treatments, or a separate room or apartment due to mental disorders.[2]
+Examples of special accommodation include ground-level apartments without thresholds, accommodation in the proximity of e.g., sign language interpreters and special schools, in the proximity of necessary specialised care or treatments, or a separate room or apartment due to mental disorders.[3]

 In the case of an asylum seeker who has been subjected to or is at risk of harassment due to any of the grounds of discrimination (gender, gender identity and gender expression, sexual orientation, disability, ethnicity, religion or other belief, or age), placement in secure housing should be considered.
 The purpose of safe housing is to offer housing close to identity-creating networks and social contexts.
 This may, for example, apply to an asylum seeker who is vulnerable due to sexual orientation and needs access to such networks.[4]

-The Migration Agency had previously special accommodation for especially vulnerable people in the three major cities: Stockholm, Gothenburg and Malmö.
-However, they are all closed today and the Migration Agency has not acquired any new centres.
+The Swedish Migration Agency had previously special accommodation for especially vulnerable people in the three major cities: Stockholm, Gothenburg and Malmö.
+However, they are all closed today, and the Swedish Migration Agency has not acquired any new centres.
 The current solutions are a combination of both adapting the living arrangements in already existing centres and, in some cases, providing private apartments.
 Which solution is preferred varies depending on the need of the vulnerable person and interim solutions will sometimes have to be found since the adaptation of the existing accommodations might take time.
-The Migration Agency makes an individual assessment in each case where they should consider the need of special competences, medical care and private accommodation.
+The Swedish Migration Agency makes an individual assessment in each case where they should consider the need of special competences, medical care and private accommodation.
 For people that previously been subject to discrimination they should also take into account the safety of the person and if a special safe accommodation is preferred.

-In cases where LGBTQI+ persons are involved, private apartments are preferred and they try to place the persons close to larger cities, specialised centres or support centres for LBTQI+ persons.[4]
+In cases where LGBTQI+ persons are involved, private apartments are preferred, and they try to place the persons close to larger cities, specialised centres or support centres for LBTQI+ persons.[5]

-As already mentioned above, the Swedish Migration does not collect statistics on the different vulnerable groups such as ethnic minorities, victims of torture, other vulnerable persons or LGBTQI+ persons with individual needs of extra security in housing, although vulnerability is not necessarily associated with group membership.
+As already mentioned above, the Swedish Migration Agency does not collect statistics on the different vulnerable groups such as ethnic minorities, victims of torture, other vulnerable persons or LGBTQI+ persons with individual needs of extra security in housing, although vulnerability is not necessarily associated with group membership.

 Reception of families with children and unaccompanied children

-After placement in temporary accommodation, the Migration Agency assigns a municipality that will take care of the unaccompanied child.
+After placement in temporary accommodation, the Swedish Migration Agency assigns a municipality that will take care of the unaccompanied child.
 The municipality is responsible for appointing a guardian and for investigating the child’s needs and for taking a decision inter alia on placement in suitable accommodation.
 That can be in a foster home, as well as a home of relatives of the child (if deemed suitable accommodation after investigation).
 It can also be special accommodation for unaccompanied children.
 Unaccompanied children are never accommodated with adults.

 During a process of age assessment, the person will still be considered a child until a decision has been made that says differently.
 A person who claims to be an unaccompanied child will not be placed with adults until an assessment is made that concludes that the person is not a child.
-If a person claims to be a child but the Migration Agency assesses that it is obvious that the person is an adult, the Migration Agency can decide to change the person’s age directly when the person applies.
+If a person claims to be a child but the Swedish Migration Agency assesses that it is obvious that the person is an adult, the Swedish Migration Agency can decide to change the person’s age directly when the person applies.
 The person will then be placed with adults.

 Municipalities are also responsible for meeting the welfare needs of all children and can arrange for them to be sent either alone or with their family to a suitable residence where they can obtain expert help in relation to their problems.
 Unaccompanied children aged 16 and over are given a daily allowance of personal needs such as clothes, medicine and leisure activities.